lunardao/dao/README.md

 **LunarDAO operation funding proposal**

-A core-team proposal to cover additional costs for the dministration, dev, ops, media, research etc. The proposal is for the entire LunarDAO (all the subDAOs).
+A core-team proposal to cover additional costs for the administration, dev, ops, media, research etcetera.
+The proposal is for the entire LunarDAO (all the subDAOs).
 The votes are counted and evaluated like if all the subDAOs were one DAO.
 Regardless of different investments in the subDAOs, every 1 $VOX = 1 vote.

 ***Example***

-* Genesis event -> DAO launches -> 1m $VOX minted between 100 members (10 000 ETH)
+* Genesis event -> DAO launches -> 1m $VOX minted between 100 members (10 000 ETH).
-* DAO invests in project X with 5 000 ETH -> Every $VOX (shares) represent 50% ETH and 50% token Tx
+* DAO invests in project X with 5 000 ETH -> Every $VOX (shares) represent 50% ETH and 50% token Tx.
-* Squad decided to not allow for future onboarding to the DAO and there is a strong community will to join LunarDAO
+* Squad decided to not allow for future onboarding to the DAO and there is a strong community will to join LunarDAO.
-* New subDAO launches -> 1m $VOX minted between 1000 members (10 000 ETH)
+* New subDAO launches -> 1m $VOX minted between 1000 members (10 000 ETH).
 * There are 2 subdDAOs now.
 * The core team submits LIP to get 30 ETH funding for the work done. -> vote will be in the overall DAO consisting of the sum of all ETH in all subDAOs.
-* As the impact per member is on their ETH, the voting power it ETH weighted -> every subDAO 2 member has 2x voting power per $VOX as they have 2x bigger exposure to ETH than the subDAO 1 members
+* As the impact per member is on their ETH, the voting power it ETH weighted -> every subDAO 2 member has 2x voting power per $VOX as they have 2x bigger exposure to ETH than the subDAO 1 members.
-* If the vote passes 30 ETH are sent proportionaly to the ETH weights per each LunarDAO member.
+* If the vote passes 30 ETH are sent proportionally to the ETH weights per each LunarDAO member.
     * 10 ETH is sent from SubDAO 1 members in total
     * 20 ETH is sent from SubDAO 2 members in total